arctic-uno-0144/python-cmaf-ham/README.rst

 Limitations
 ===========

-This project is still in a very early development stage.
+This project is still in a very early stage of development and is subject to change frequently.

+Due to the natural limitations of the interoperability of DASH and HLS there are some features and attributes that will be lost in the process.
+Especially features such as encryption, which are not covered in the CMAF spec.

 List of known limitations:
-    * parsing from strings
+    * Parsing HLS or DASH from strings
-    * parsing or rendering to DASH
+    * DASH parsing or rendering.
-    * full mapping to HLS
+    * Fully rendering to HLS.
-    * parsing of all attributes from HLS
+    * Parsing of all attributes from HLS.